Dhyey-Thummar/Tetris-game-using-pygame/README.md

 The game was designed using the pygame library of python.

 ## Instructions for installation

--main.py is the core source file writtten in python language.
+- main.py is the core source file writtten in python language.
--Other files are various images and music required to run the code.
+- Other files are various images and music required to run the code.
--All the files must be in the same folder to run the game.
+- All the files must be in the same folder to run the game.